Is the UK’s weather becoming more extreme?

 - The 2022 leaf-on season was 7 to 16 days longer than average due to extended spring and autumn seasons.

-- Projections show that the recent changes observed in the UK climate are set to increase without rapid, globally concerted efforts to reduce emissions.
+- Projections indicate that the recent changes observed in the UK climate are likely to continue without rapid, globally concerted efforts to reduce emissions.

 The UK’s weather is exhibiting increasing extremes, according to the 2022 State of the Climate report.
-Key observations include record warmth in 2022, with the year being the warmest since 1884 and the first to average above 10°C. Notably, 40°C was recorded for the first time during a heatwave.
-Rainfall patterns are changing, with 2022 receiving 6% less than the average, yet heavy rainfall events have slightly increased in recent decades.
-Sea levels around the UK have risen significantly, particularly over the past 30 years.
+Key observations include record warmth in 2022, with the year being the warmest since 1884 and the first to average above 10°C. Notably, a temperature of 40°C was recorded for the first time during a heatwave.
+Rainfall patterns are changing, with 2022 receiving 6% less rainfall than the average, yet heavy rainfall events have increased slightly in recent decades.
+Sea levels around the UK have risen significantly over the past 30 years.
 Additionally, changes in sunshine and wind patterns have been noted, with 2022 being notably sunny.
-Extreme weather events, like the unprecedented heatwave and significant storms, highlight the trend towards more extreme conditions.
+Extreme weather events, such as the unprecedented heatwave and significant storms, underscore the trend toward increasingly extreme conditions.

 Temperature in the UK